weijen17/KG-EntityResearcher/README.md

-# KG-EntityResearcher - LangGraph Two Agent System
+# KG-EntityResearcher

-Perform research on entities, and build entity KG framework using research results.
-A two-agent system using LangGraph where a Researcher agent performs web searches using Serper API and an Analyst agent churning final result.
+Perform research on entities, and build entity KG framework using research results.\n A two-agent system using LangGraph where a Researcher agent performs web searches using Serper API and an Analyst agent churning final result.

 ## Features